iberianpig/fusuma/README.md

 newgrp input
 ```

-**IMPORTANT**
-This makes `/dev/input/` readable, so if that's an issue for you for some reason (like for privacy- or securityconcerns etc. or if it causes other parts of your OS to misbehave), **consider this your heads-up.**
+**IMPORTANT**: This makes `/dev/input/` readable, so if that's an issue for you for some reason (like for privacy- or securityconcerns etc. or if it causes other parts of your OS to misbehave), **consider this your heads-up.**

 <details>
 <summary>For Debian Based Distros (Ubuntu, Debian, Mint, Pop!OS)</summary>